 Lace is always a perfect choice for a wedding, and it’s particularly romantic for a garden wedding.
 This pretty pale pink lace dress with the bell sleeves is classic with a modern twist.
 Wedge heels are easier to walk in than skinny heels if the wedding is outdoors.

 4. Ruffles are Romantic

 5. Maxi Dresses Go With the Easy Breezy Feel

 A flowy, feminine maxi dress with a romantic feel is another good option for a garden wedding.
 A floral print is always lovely, especially in chiffon, but you could also go with a solid color.
 (See my post on guidelines for maxi dresses for an afternoon wedding.)

 6. A Pretty Sundresses is Fine for a Very Informal Wedding

-Some couples get married in their backyard because they want the wedding to be very small, low-key and super casual.
+Some couples get married in their backyard because they want the wedding to be very small, low-key, and super casual.
 In this case, you would not need to wear a cocktail dress.
-Casual backyard wedding attire could include a pretty sundress, a skirt, and blouse or a casual maxi dress.
+Casual backyard wedding attire could include a pretty sundress, a skirt, and a blouse, or a casual maxi dress.
 Dress your outfit up with a bit of jewelry and some pretty accessories to make it more festive.

 Do you have other ideas for backyard or garden guest wedding attire?
 Let me know.
-Or maybe you need ideas what to wear other types of weddings.
+Or maybe you need ideas on what to wear other types of weddings.
 Here are some suggestions.